GlacioHack/geoutils/doc/source/core_match_ref.md

 (core-match-ref)=
 # Match-reference functionality

+Match-reference functionalities lie at the core of GeoUtils' focus to provide accessible and intuitive tools for end-user geospatial analysis.

 ## What is match-reference ?

 Match-reference means to **match** the georeferencing of a dataset to that of another **reference** dataset.